cboulanger/citext/README.md

 and to the time it takes to upload and download the model data.
 On the other hand, this saves the time for training the model with the training data first.

-You can then later `bin/run repo import <package_name>` to import the package contents into a model with the same name, which is created if it does not exist.
+You can then later `bin/run package import <package_name>` to import the package contents into a model with the same name, which is created if it does not exist.
 If you want to import the package contents into a differnt model, specify its name with the `--model-name` option.

-Display the list of remotely stored packages with `bin/run repo list` and delete a package with `bin/run repo delete <package_name>`.
+Display the list of remotely stored packages with `bin/run package list` and delete a package with `bin/run package delete <package_name>`.

 ## Evaluating the performance of a model